-It seems like yesterday, when we were celebrating graduations and promotions of the little ones.
+It seems like yesterday, when we were celebrating graduations and promotions of the little ones and now we are shopping for back to school supplies.
 Excited for them to go on to the next grade or next phase in their educational years.
 The one thing I and possibly other parents do not enjoy, is the never ending list of back to school supplies that they bring home.

 Some of the items on the long list do not even pertain to my child.
 Will she ever use the pack of thin and thick dry erase markers?
 Or the three rolls of paper towels?
 How about the liquid hand soap – which should be provided in the restrooms?
 The lists are ridiculous, but even more so, is the idea that all parents have the funds to provide household items to a classroom but may not have in their own home.
 Imagine if every child, roughly between 18-24 kids per classroom, brought in three (3) rolls of paper towels.
 That’s 54-72 rolls of paper towels.
 I don’t think I use 72 paper towels in about 8-9 months of the year.
 That’s a lot of paper towels.

 I don’t even recall having such a long list of back to school supplies, just a book-bag, notebook, loose-leaf paper and something to write with.
 That’s as far as I can remember, I’m sure my mom recalls a few more items that were purchased for the new school year.
 Poor little munchkins, their tiny little gristles (not a full backbone as my grandmother would say), having to carry all these items to their class.

 Here’s my little one’s full list of back to school supplies for the 4th Grade:

 (9) black and white marble notebooks – just for her to bring back four of them with two pages used in each…

 (6) plastic folders in specific colors – so why can’t we just use colored labels or labels period.
 Do you know that a pack of the same color folders are cheaper?

 Crayola crayons – so specific…

 Crayola markers – I think Family Dollar is having a sale…